GSA/fedramp-gov/pages/completing-an-annual-assessment.md

 <li>Update of the CSOs Plan of Action and Milestones (POA&M)</li>
 <li>Submission of the completed Annual Assessment package, including the SAR and attachments, updated SSP and attachments, updated SAP, and POA&M to FedRAMP PMO or Agency AO</li>
 </ul>
 <p>CSPs are required to engage a 3PAO to complete Annual Assessment testing.
-All documentation that results from an Annual Assessment should be uploaded to the FedRAMP secure repository, OMB MAX. </p>
+All documentation that results from an Annual Assessment should be uploaded to the FedRAMP secure repository, OMB MAX, by the CSP’s ATO date.
+The Annual Assessment should be reviewed by their agency customer(s) Authorizing Official and approved before being uploaded to OMB MAX.
+Any updates to an offering’s Impact Level should be reported to the PMO, via info@fedramp.gov, before being uploaded to OMB MAX.  </p>

 <table>
 <tr>